alf239/AoC2019/README.md

 # Advent of Code 2019
 ## Solutions by Alexey Filippov

+This repository is for solutions for [Advent of Code 2019](https://adventofcode.com/2019) by me.
+The code you see is not necessarily the code that produced the submitted result - as I go and re-use the earlier code, I refactor it as I see fit.
+I cannot promise that everything works, either - going back and forth is time consuming, so if you want to see that code that did run, search for the version on the day the task was published - it's likely to be the best version, as it avoided the second-system effects.

 I do not claim full ownership of the solutions' code.
 For example, the brilliant `pairs = zip <*> tail` hack is taken from StackOverflow; when I'm struggling to find a proper import (e.g. day 4), I copy Haskell library functions from Hoogle/Hackage.